 - Ornaments (to apply to the sweater)

-- Light Kit (optional, if a light up Christmas sweater is desired) >ON SALE NOW
+- Light Kit (optional, if a light up Christmas sweater is desired) >

 - Extra fabric (optional, draw and cut shapes to fill out the sweater)

 - A sweater or vest (this is your canvas)

 Choosing the Right Sweater

 It’s important to consider the right type of sweater or vest to get started with.
 It should fit a little loose when you’re wearing it.
 The reason for this is because once you have hot glued or super glued ornaments on, it will inevitably fit tighter.
 This is most important when you’re adding a light kit or anything that is glued around the perimeter of the sweater.

 Once you’ve used hot glue to create your hilarious sweater it will definitely not be machine washable.
 This is not usually an issue because these items are typically only worn once or twice a year; spot washing and line drying works just fine for these.

 Creating your Hand Made Sweater Motif

 If you want to get a little more motivated and purchase some DIY items for your sweater, you will be able to choose a theme or motif very easily.
 In the example below, we have created a snowman in snowstorm motif with a light up Christmas tree attached to add some ugly to the equation.
 Here we have an assortment of snowmen all sectioned off in to one lower right quadrant of the sweater.